pietern/databricks-environments/dbr/15.4.x-cpu-ml-scala2.12/README.md

 - The constraints in these files represent the exact package versions available in 15.4 LTS ML (includes Apache Spark 3.5.0, Scala 2.12)
 - When installing new packages, always use the constraints to ensure compatibility
-- To use databricks-connect for local development, install with: `uv sync --extra dev`
+- databricks-connect is included as a dev dependency and installed automatically with `uv sync`
 - Incompatible packages (databricks-sdk, py4j, pyspark) have been masked because they conflict with databricks-connect.
 These are pre-installed in the Databricks runtime